Intro to Alpha Picks Review

 Is Seeking Alpha Picks Worth It?

 Seeking Alpha’s newest service, Alpha Picks, is definitely worth it.
-Their performance so far is beating the S&P500 by over 20% and 85% of their stock picks have been profitable.
-The service is also very affordable, currently priced at just $99 a year for new subscribers.
+The performance for their stock picks that are at least 12 months old so far is beating the S&P 500 by almost 75% and 77% of those stock picks have been profitable.
+The service is also very affordable, currently priced at just $449 a year for new subscribers.

 Is Alpha Picks Any Good?

-Given that 85% of Alpha Picks have been profitable and that the average return is 26% versus the markets 9%, they are definitely providing ALPHA.
+Given that 80% of all Alpha Picks since the launch in 2022 have been profitable, and that the average return is 69% versus the market’s 23%, they are definitely providing ALPHA.

 Conclusion

-Their picks come out the first and 3rd week of each month.
+Their picks come out around the 1st and 15th of each month.